What is ‘Human Centered Design’ and Why Should Engineers Care?…

 Not long ago my friend and I had a chuckle at the expensive of a coworker who liked to use $5 words like ‘affordance’ and ‘signifiers’ in conversation to describe what we would just call a handle.

-I later realized the joke was on us after I used the Almighty Google to figure out what he was talking about.
+I later realized the joke was on us.
 Apparently there was a gaping hole in my knowledge regarding design techniques for optimizing the end user experience.
 Enter: “The Design of Everyday Things” by Don Norman, a book specifically written on this topic.
 What follows is a summary of what I found most interesting.

 This book is written as an informal reference for product designers.
 The main idea is to consider the importance of how to best satisfy the needs of the people who will ultimately use a product.